shooter64738/grow/README.md

-# grow
+# Grow
-things to help your garden
+Things to help your garden
+These should be printed with pla or petg.
+No supports should be needed.